ShumailaAhmed/AI-Workshop/README.md

 t2 = torch.tensor([1,2,3])
  ```

- these one dimensional tensors behave like vectors, such that if we add these vectors, each homologous value is added, similar is the case with tensor multiplication and scalar multiplication.
+ these 1D tensors behave like vectors, such that if we add these vectors, each homologous value is added, similar is the case with tensor multiplication and scalar multiplication.

  ```t1+t2
  t1 * t2